To my mind, a Thanksgiving dinner just isn’t complete without a delicious twice baked potatoes recipe.

-This baked potatoes recipe has become a staple in many households since they taste great with many different types of cuisine.
+This dish has become a staple in many households since it tastes great with many different types of cuisine and additions.

 Serving potatoes with some protein is a simple way to turn them into a main dish.
 Bacon or sausage can be a great choice.

-It’s always nice to have potatoes to side with your heart and delicious shrimp dish.
-You don’t need rice or pasta since potatoes provide enough carb for the meal.
+It’s always nice to have potatoes to side with a hearty and delicious shrimp dish.
+You don’t need rice or pasta since potatoes provide enough carbs for the meal.

 - 20 oz russet potatoes 4 small

 - 1/4 tsp salt

 - 1/4 cup plain Greek yogurt

 - 1 tbsp scallions chopped

 - 1 tsp cilantro chopped